cc-jalvarez/cc-jalvarez.github.io/_pages/whoami.md

 Before starting my PhD, I was a senior data scientist/risk modeler at Deloitte Belgium for over three years.
 I specialized in building financial and operational risk models for banks and energy companies, respectively.
 I was also the Belgium representative to the [aiStudio](https://www2.deloitte.com/de/de/pages/risk/solutions/aistudio.html) in Frankfurt, Germany, during a six-month secondment where I developed *Clairvoyance*, an end-to-end time series forecasting tool.
 Prior to Deloitte, I was a Summer Economist for the UK Government Cabinet Office.

 I hold MSc in Econometrics and Empirical Economics from the Toulouse School of Economics, France, and a BA in Economics and History from the University of Florida, USA, where I attended under a fulll-scholarship as a Davis United World College Scholar.
 I am originally from Caracas, Venezuela.
 I currently live in Florence, Italy.

+When I'm not learning from machines, I like to play football, read books, and listen to music.